 The concept of EQ overlays is another innovative Lake feature.
 Tap the PEQ1 tab at the top of the screen.
 PEQ1, BLEQ2 and GEQ3 are all different EQ overlays.
-The white line represents the composite response of all EQ overlays, including those from the Module and Overlays from all assigned Groups.
+The white line represents the composite response of all EQ overlays.
 A grey line, if visible separate from the white line, indicates the EQ response for the selected overlay only.